Theoretically, we all have an idea of the list of things to do before baby arrives.

 - FullWell’s Nourished Nerves tincture is clutch for support in balancing stress and promoting quality sleep (trust me - I formulated this one because I know how important it is to take that help wherever you can get it!)

-- In fact, it’s important to take stock (or ask a third party for help taking stock) of the entire family.
+- In fact, it’s essential to take stock (or ask a third party for help taking stock) of the entire family.
 According to PSI, 1 in 7 new mamas and 1 in 10 fathers suffer from postpartum depression, and its effects can also extend to older siblings.

 - Hampel, Daniela, et al. "Vitamin concentrations in human milk vary with time within feed, circadian rhythm, and single-dose supplementation."
 The Journal of Nutrition 147.4 (2017): 603- 611.